chijason99/xiangqi-app/README.md

 # xiangqi-app
-A xiangqi app written in HTML, CSS and vanilla JS Functions included:　movement of the pieces, reading FEN Functions to be added: check, checkmate, illegal moves
+A xiangqi app written in HTML, CSS and vanilla JS Functions included:　movement of the pieces, reading FEN, generating FEN, check for checks Functions to be added: checkmate, illegal moves, game record

 You can visit the site at https://chijason99.github.io/xiangqi-app/